-Older than the Web itself, multifactor authentication is an IT security technology method that requires people to provide multiple forms of identification or information to confirm the legitimacy of their identity for an online transaction or in order to gain access to a corporate application.
-The goal of multifactor authentication methods is to increase the difficulty with which an adversary can exploit the login process to freely roam around personal or corporate networks and compromise computers to steal confidential information, or worse.
+The goal of multifactor authentication methods is to increase the difficulty for an adversary to exploit the login process and roam freely around personal or corporate networks and compromise computers to steal confidential information -- or worse.

-The passcodes generated by key fobs are checked against a server located on the enterprise network to ensure that they match.
-This server runs the identity management processes, sets up various security policies and connects the tokens with user directory stores such as Active Directory or RADIUS.
+The passcode generated by the key fob checks against a server located on the enterprise network to ensure that they match.
+This server runs the identity management processes, sets up various security policies and connects the tokens with the user directory stores, such as Active Directory or RADIUS.

-If an entered number sequence matches, the user is allowed access.
-If not, he or she must start over by once again pressing the button on the key fob to generate a whole new passcode.
+If the number sequence matches the generated passcode, the user is granted access.
+If not, he or she must start over by once again pressing the button on the key fob to generate a new passcode.

-Additional types of second factors enabled by smartphones and other mobile devices include using SMS texts, emails and cameras to scan a QR code that is displayed on the webpage when trying to sign into an application or resource or perform a transaction.
+Additional second factors enabled by smartphones and other mobile devices include using SMS texts, emails and cameras to scan QR codes that display on webpages when users are trying to sign into applications or perform transactions.

 The growing appeal of multifactor authentication

-On top of this, with the proliferation of software-as-a-service (SaaS)-based Web services and the number of reused passwords, multifactor authentication methods have become more important and have broadened their appeal to SMBs.
-In addition, the likes of Facebook, LinkedIn, Twitter, Gmail, Apple and numerous other vendors have adopted these tools to secure their own logins.
+In addition, with the proliferation of SaaS-based web services and the number of reused passwords, multifactor authentication methods have become more important, and they now appeal to small and midsize businesses, as well.
+Another of the multifactor authentication benefits is that the likes of Facebook, LinkedIn, Twitter, Google, Apple and numerous other vendors have adopted these tools to secure their own applications.

-If enterprises haven't gotten involved in using and supporting multifactor tools yet, they will find they require some effort to configure and deploy.
-The tools have lots of moving parts and enterprises will need specialists from different parts of their IT organization to coordinate and configure the infrastructure and get protected logins working properly.
+If enterprises haven't started using and supporting multifactor tools yet, they'll find it takes some effort to configure and deploy.
+The tools have many moving parts, and enterprises will need specialists from different parts of their IT organizations to coordinate and configure their infrastructures and get protected logins working properly.

-While today's newer multifactor authentication tools are somewhat easier to manage, they still involve some integration effort.
-To that point, some of these products include various software agents that can protect VPNs, Sharepoint servers, Outlook Web App and database servers, for example
+The most important of the multifactor authentication benefits is that the tools are somewhat easier to manage.
+They still require some integration effort, however.
+To that point, some of these products include various software agents that can protect virtual private networks, SharePoint servers, the Outlook Web App and database servers, for example.

-Finally, a relatively recent development has moved the traditional hardware-based onsite multifactor servers into the cloud.
-Most multifactor solution vendors offer both options, and they are seeing customers choosing offsite deployments more than ever before thanks to the flexibility the cloud engenders in terms of support and management.
+Finally, many providers have moved their traditional hardware-based, on-site multifactor servers into the cloud.
+Most multifactor authentication vendors offer both options, and many of their customers are choosing off-site deployments thanks to the flexibility the cloud offers in terms of support and management.

-Typical costs for deploying multifactor authentication solutions are a few dollars per month, per token.
-However, this can add up to multiple tens of thousands of dollars per year for companies that have a lot of users or tokens, or both.
+The typical cost to deploy a multifactor authentication platform is a few dollars per month, per token.
+However, this can add up to tens of thousands of dollars per year for companies that have a lot of users and tokens.

-Complicating the picture is how each vendor has a different way to calculate the bottom-line price: there are quantity discounts, multi-year price breaks and 24x7 support fees.
-Some charge on a per-token basis (with differing rates for hard or soft tokens), while some do so on a per-user or per-server basis.
-Others have prices for added components or integration layers.
+Complicating the picture is that each vendor calculates the bottom line price differently.
+Pricing options might include quantity discounts, multiyear price breaks and 24/7 support fees.
+Some vendors charge on a per-token basis -- with differing rates for hard or soft tokens -- while some charge on a per-user or per-server basis.
+Other vendors offer added components or integration layers for an addition price.

-Certainly, multifactor authentication tools are worth the hassle, especially as the number of password exploits continues to rise and grab headlines.
-Businesses need better ways to protect user login information beyond the simple username/password combination.
+Overall, multifactor authentication tools are worth the hassle, especially as the number of password exploits continues to rise.
+Businesses need better ways to protect user login information beyond the simple username and password combination.